Alcoholic Cirrhosis: Symptoms and Treatment

 It is irreversible.

+The liver endures the worst degree of tissue injury by excessive drinking because it’s the organ responsible for ethanol metabolism.
 Cirrhosis is the result of damage to the liver cells from toxins, metabolic problems or other causes.
 Hypertension develops with alcoholic cirrhosis.

 As the liver deteriorates, it gradually loses its ability to remove waste products from the bloodstream